Early Encinitas results show Mayor Blakespear with significant lead

 Early returns show Joe Mosca may be elected to his first term, following his 2017 appointment to the council.

-Mosca, a four-year resident and manager at San Diego Gas & Electric Co., has so far earned 52.98 percent of votes compared to challenger Tony Brandenburg, who currently has 47.02 percent of votes, with six precincts reporting.
+Mosca, a four-year resident and manager at San Diego Gas & Electric Co., has so far earned 52.47 percent of votes compared to challenger Tony Brandenburg, who currently has 47.53 percent of votes, with seven precincts reporting.

 Measure U